timvideos/edid.tv/README.md

 3. Create `private/settings.py`, see `Settings` section below for details, most of the settings are needed only for production deployment only (DEBUG=False).
 4. `make install`
 5. `make serve`
-  * You may need to import `frontend/sql/manufacturer.sql` manually if it failed.

 Settings
 ---